noseapus/noseapus.github.io/legalname.md

 ### Other places to change
 Some would-be forms of evidence can quickly verify your identity and new name by looking up your passport number, so by changing your passport next, the rest may be easier.

 Bank statements, council letters, utility bills, payslips and hopital letters are often possible forms of evidence too.
-In my experience you can use your passport and/or drivers licence to change your name with these, and with your university, landlord, GP and everything else.
+In my experience you can use your passport and/or drivers licence, with your deed poll, to change your name with these, and with your university, landlord, GP and everything else.

 ## Other ruminations
 Changing your name legally doesn't seem too difficult in the UK as a UK citizen.
 (I managed to do so whilst having lost both my passport and drivers licence, thus having very little proof I was a real person, let alone a real person with a different name).